arithmetric/aws-lambda-ses-forwarder/README.md

 9. Optionally set the S3 lifecycle for this bucket to delete/expire objects after a few days to clean up the saved emails.

+## Extending

+By loading aws-lambda-ses-forwarder as a module in a Lambda script, you can override the default config settings, change the order in which to process tasks, and add functions as custom tasks.

+The overrides object should may have the following keys:
+- `config`: An object that defines the S3 storage location and mapping for email forwarding.
+- `steps`: An array of functions that should be executed to process and forward the email.
+See `index.js` for the default set of steps.

+See `example/` for a demonstration of providing configuration as overrides.

 ## Troubleshooting